Disentangling the Generalized Double Semion Model: GDS on a Combinatorial Manifold

 \subsection{Passing to the barycentric subdivision}

 The underlying topological space of a simplicial complex is unchanged by taking barycentric subdivision, and hence on general grounds no properties of a topological model should change; that is, taking barycentric subdivision should be unessential.
-Indeed, we have shown that the GDS dual state on a combinatorial manifold can be mapped by a locally symmetric circuit to that on the barycentric subdivision, where the symmetry is both the global $\ZZ_2$ flip and time reversal.
+Indeed, we have shown that the GDS dual state on a combinatorial manifold can be mapped to that on the barycentric subdivision by a circuit that is locally symmetric under both the global $\ZZ_2$ spin flip and time reversal.
 However, it makes the technical manipulation far easier to take the first barycentric subdivision.

 The technical convenience of passing to the barycentric subdivision comes from the following facts that are stated in lemmas below.
 Let us partially order the vertices $(\Delta)$ of the barycentric subdivision $L'$ of $L$ by the face-relation: $(\sigma) \le (\tau)$ iff $\sigma$ is a face of $\tau$.
 This partial order gives a total order among vertices of a simplex of $L'$, and hence defines the orientation of each simplex.
 Recall that a simplex of $L'$ is labeled by a sequence $(\sigma_0 < \ldots < \sigma_k)$ of simplices of $L$.
 We define an integral simplicial chain $C_k$ of the barycentric subdivision $L'$ for each $k = 0,1,\ldots,d$ by